 If you are a water sports enthusiast, head to Lake Nokomis to rent canoes, kayaks, and boats.
 There’s great fishing too at any one of the fishing piers around the lake.
 While you are at it, the playground will keep your young ones busy all day long and there are conveniently located restrooms too.

-You can also plan a trip with your family to the Lake Nokomis Naturescape Garden, home to beautiful flowers and other plants native to Minnesota.
+You can also plan a trip with your family to the Nokomis Naturescape Garden, home to beautiful flowers and other plants native to Minnesota.

 Plus, the park hosts the enchanting Minneapolis Monarch Butterfly Festival every year in September.